datacarpentry/r-socialsci/episodes/01-R basics.md

 ## Using functions

 A function is a pre-defined piece of R code.
-It allows more complicated or repetited sections of code to be pre-built and then subsequently used and reused wherever needed.
-As a programmer you can write your own functions but much of the time you rely on functions which are built into the R environment as part of base R or are added in from a 3rd party R package.
+It allows more complicated or repetitious sections of code to be pre-built and then subsequently used and reused wherever needed.
+As a programmer you can write your own functions, but much of the time you rely on functions which are built into the R environment as part of base R or are added in from a 3rd party R package.

 Simple repetition of code can be useful, but it is more likely that you wish to perform the same actions using a different set of variables.
 Because of this, most functions allow the user of the function to provide parameters representing variables, which you can change each time you call the function.